howweirdistheweather/weather_app/README.md

-This is a basic change
+This is a basic change..
+One more.
+Testing notifications.